Fundrise Review: Is It Legit?

 Hidden Fees

-Withdrawing Profits in Fundrise
+Withdrawing Profits from Fundrise

 To withdraw funds from Fundrise, you need to submit a liquidation request.
 These requests are reviewed quarterly in early April, July, October, and January.

-When you redeem, the shares you've had for the longest will be liquidated first, following the first in, first out (FIFO) rule.
+When you redeem, the shares you've had for the longest will be liquidated first, following the first-in, first-out (FIFO) rule.

 Fundrise funds are designed to be held long-term, typically 5 years or more.
 So, you can't easily sell and withdraw anytime you want, unlike publicly traded REITs.